Calgary Safety Roundup: Show

-In 1963 Bill Chisholm left the show while the cast of entertainers expanded to include young singers Bonnie McHarg, Dixie Lee Stone, Debbie Laine, and many other guest appearances.
+In 1963, Bill Chisholm left the show while the cast of entertainers expanded to include young singers Bonnie McHarg, Dixie Lee Stone, Debbie Lain, and many other guest appearances.
 In 1964 the singers were featured at the Calgary Stampede Main Grandstand program sharing the bill with popular teen entertainer Bobby Curtola.
-In 1964 the singers were featured in a children's coloring book and Sgt.
+In 1964, the singers were featured in a children's coloring book and Sgt.
 Don Hanson, the show's creator was voted Calgary's 'Man Of The Year'.
 The 1963 album sold out 2 pressings.

-From 1965 on the Calgary Safety Roundup regularly out-rated both Hockey Night in Canada as well as popular US shows like The Beverly Hillbillies.
+From 1965, on the Calgary Safety Roundup regularly out-rated Hockey Night in Canada and popular US shows like The Beverly Hillbillies.
 The entertainers continued to tour and perform at special events, including sharing the stage with Ed Sullivan guests Wayne and Shuster.
 The group travelled to Ottawa for a command performance for Governor General GP Vanier and his wife, as well as being the featured on the CBC's national Dominion Day special.

 In 1966 Dixie left to join the Original Caste.